 Where are the ceremonies held?

-At Hornsby Shire Council Chambers, 296 Peats Ferry Road (formerly Pacific Highway), Hornsby.
+Ceremonies are held at Hornsby Shire Council Chambers, 296 Peats Ferry Road (formerly Pacific Highway), Hornsby.

 How long does the Citizenship Ceremony take?

 It generally takes from 20-30 minutes.
 All candidates must arrive 15 minutes before the ceremony so they can register and obtain their seat number.

 What do I need to bring to the ceremony?